 You can only apply for a DRO through a special adviser called an ‘approved intermediary’.
 It is not possible to apply directly to the Insolvency Service yourself.
 You must get advice from an approved intermediary first, and if they agree that a DRO is right for you, they will give you advice and make the application on your behalf.

 Applications are sent to the official receiver's office through a special online system.
 The official receiver is a government official who will deal with your application.
 There is no court hearing.
 National Debtline has approved intermediaries who can help you.
 See the section How we can help or contact us for advice.

 Do I qualify?

 There are strict rules that you have to meet to qualify for a DRO.
-You must:
+These rules will be changing soon, but to qualify for a DRO now you must:

 - be unable to pay your debts;